If you're looking for more information, contact the SSSC.

 - If you think you can enrich your methods with figures (timelines, schematics, etc…) and your supervisor likes the idea, do it!

-- Make sure to include a section overviewing your experimental design, as well as a section on statistics used!
+- Make sure to include a section overviewing your experimental design, as well as sections on the type of statistical analysis and programs used!

 Goal: Present the exciting data that you collected (without interpreting it).

 - Statistics are often challenging for a lot of people – make sure to ask for help from your supervisor.

 - Some supervisors will want figures to be in this section, and some will expect them at the end.

 - Find our what programs you’re expected to use for your statistics and figures, and make sure you have access to them and know/learn how to use them.

 - Your results section should include some text describing your figures/results, statistical significance, etc…